 CITY ENGINEER: Any registered civil engineer appointed by the city council to be the city engineer.

+CONDOMINIUM: means a multi-unit development in which individual units are separately owned and each owner receives a recordable deed to the unit, together with an undivided interest in any common elements.
+A condominium development shall be regarded as a subdivision.

 CONDOMINIUM PROJECT: A real estate condominium project, a plan or project whereby two (2) or more units, whether contained in existing or proposed apartments, commercial or industrial buildings or structures, or otherwise, are separately offered or proposed to be offered for sale.
 "Condominium project" shall mean the property where the context so requires.

+COMMON AREA: means property that the association:

+owns;

+maintains;

+repairs; or

+Administers.

+COMMON AREA AND FACILITY:

+The land included within the condominium project, whether leasehold or in fee simple;

+The foundations, columns, girders, beams, supports, main walls, roofs, halls, corridors, lobbies, stairs, stairways, fire escapes, entrances, and exits of the building;

+The basements, yards, gardens, parking areas, and storage spaces;

+The premises for lodging of janitors or persons in charge of the property;

+Installations of central services such as power, light, gas, hot and cold water, heating, refrigeration, air conditioning, and incinerating;

+The elevators, tanks, pumps, motors, fans, compressors, ducts, and in general all apparatus and installations existing for common use;

+Such community and commercial facilities as may be provided for in the declaration; and

+All other parts of the property necessary or convenient to its existence, maintenance, and safety, or normally in common use.

+DECLARANT: means:

+the person who executes a declaration and submits it for recording in the office of the recorder of the county in which the property described in the declaration is located; and

+includes the person’s successor and assign.

+DECLARATION: means the instrument by which the property is submitted to the provisions of this act, as it from time to time may be lawfully amended.

 DEDICATION: Land set aside by an owner for any general and public use, reserving for himself no other rights than such as are compatible with the full exercise and enjoyment of the public uses to which the property has been devoted.
-The intention to dedicate shall be evidenced by the owner by the presentment for filing of a final plat showing the dedication thereof; and the acceptance by the public shall be evidenced by the approval of the plat for recording by the city council.
+The intention to dedicate shall be evidenced by the owner by the presentment for filing of a final plat showing the dedication thereof; and the acceptance by the public shall be evidenced by the approval of the plat for recording by the city council as long as funding is available.

 EASEMENT: That portion of a lot or lots reserved or granted for the present or future use by a person or agency other than the legal owner or owners of said property or properties.
 The easement may be for use under, on the surface or above said lot or lots.

 FINAL PLAT: The final drawing of the subdivision and dedication prepared for filing for record with the county recorder and in compliance with all the requirements set forth in this title adopted pursuant thereto.

+FACILITY OWNER: means the same as that term is defined in state law and includes a canal owner or associated canal operator contact described in different sections of state law.

+FIRE AUTHORITY: Duchesne City Fire Department.

 IMPROVED LOT: A lot having the utility services, to include culinary water, sewer, electric and natural gas (if available).
 Also to include curbs and gutter and fronting on paved roads.